 To keep your reps within the polite persistence range, teach them to ask themselves, “If this email or voicemail wound up online, how would it look?”
 Always assume the best in your prospect.

 How much time passes between each step in the sequence?
 Just as with the number of steps, an outreach cadence that’s too aggressive can irritate people.
 But too infrequent is equally bad—if you message someone twice and then pause for a month, they’re liable to forget you.
 The ‘personal rep branding’ clock will reset.
 When you reach out again, you are effectively starting over.

-The best cadences begin with a flurry of five touches across a variety of channels and messaging formats and then continue at a consistent cadence.
+The best cadences begin with a flurry of five touches across a variety of channels and messaging formats and then continue at a consistent tempo.

 What time of day do you reach out?
-This one’s a little trickier to perfect because, for some prospects, a Sunday-night email is a blessing while for others, it’s a bane.
+This one’s a little trickier to perfect because, for some prospects, a Sunday night email is a blessing, while it’s a bane for others.
 Averaged across enough touches and accounts, however, you should be able to develop a timing rule of thumb and then customize where needed.

 Some sales enablement tools save you the trouble by telling you when they’re most likely to open your email based on when they opened previous ones.